tomsik68/mclauncher-api/README.md

 **Just for clearance, this API is not connected with Mojang in any way.**

 This project is under CC BY-NC-SA License v3.0.
 Details can be found here: http://creativecommons.org/licenses/by-nc-sa/3.0/

+## Contributors

+I'd like to thank people for helping me out to improve this project by using, supporting, finding errors etc.

+Here's a list of people who supported the project so far:

++ Podshot
++ BaluMonster